scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 * On the AWS console > AMI listing (see left sidebar) > Permissions editor
 * Add the AWS 12-digit account of a destination account where you wish this AMI to be available

-#### Terminate the VM so as not to continue paying for it
+#### Terminate the VM

+* This step established that it is safe to Terminate a VM backed up by a machine image
+    * Do this as a proof of concept operation
-* ***WARNING: This will completely delete this EC2 instance.
-To mitigate concern...***
+    * ***WARNING: This will completely delete this EC2 instance***
-    * Consider starting a new EC2 instance using the AMI you created above.
+    * You could Start a new EC2 instance from the AMI prior to the Terminate just to be careful
     * You can verify everything is preserved as you expect in this new instance
     * At this point the AMI has been demonstrated as correct and you can Terminate both EC2 instances
 * On the AWS console > EC2 'Running Instances' table: Locate and select an instance to Terminate